Lo-Fi-Fnk

-Lo-Fi-Fnk is a Swedish electropop-band formed in 2001 consisting of Leonard Drougge and August Hellsing.
+Lo-Fi-Fnk is a Swedish electropop band formed in 2001 consisting of Leonard Drougge and August Hellsing.
 They have released two EPs, We Is in 2002 and ...And the JFG? in 2005.
 On April 24, 2006, they released their first studio album, Boylife.
 Since then they started touring the world, and in 2008, they started working on their second album, The Last Summer, which was released in August 2011.

 History

 Formation

 Lo-Fi-Fnk started out as an electronic act in 2001 when band members Leonard Drougge and August Hellsing entered a talent show in their high school.

 Boylife

-The debut album "Boylife" was released in Scandinavia on April 24, 2006 by the label La Vida Locash and throughout the rest of Europe on August 28 by Moshi Moshi.
+Their debut album, Boylife, was released in Scandinavia on April 24, 2006 by the label La Vida Locash and throughout the rest of Europe on August 28 by Moshi Moshi.

-Following the album Lo-Fi-Fnk embarked on a massive tour.
-In 2007 they played more than 100 shows in Europe and North America.
+Following the album, Lo-Fi-Fnk embarked on a tour.
+In 2007, they played more than 100 shows in Europe and North America.

-In 2007, the track “Change Channel” was included in the Xbox 360 game Dancing Stage Universe.
+In 2007, the track "Change Channel" was included in the Xbox 360 game Dancing Stage Universe.